seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 See now, whether pure fear and entire cowardice doth
 not make thee wrong this virtuous gentlewoman to
 close with us? is she of the wicked? is thine
-hostess here of the wicked? or is thy boy of the
+hostess here of the wicked? or honest Bardolph,
-wicked? or honest Bardolph, whose zeal burns in his
-nose, of the wicked?
+whose zeal burns in his nose, of the wicked?

 **POINS**
 Answer, thou dead elm, answer.